XGamer110/Pneumatic-Precision-System/JOURNAL.md

 Completed most of the rear structure, added stuff like the grip, trigger in which uses a 3D printed trigger and momentary button to the circuit and solenoid valve, also cut some aluminum tubes to a good length from grip to buttstock, then printed the stock, and also a pad for the buttstock out of TPU for better comfort, and absorb the minor recoil of the system.
 ![Rear](https://github.com/user-attachments/assets/254bff8c-868a-44c3-9c52-2153daca8dab)

+Time spent during those dates - All weekend and all of my free time during the week day

 ## March 3rd - Present, 2025

 Was unable to complete this project as the components cost more than I was able to pay for at the time, looking forward to completing this project though!